karel1980/scratchnet/SystemDesignProposal.md

 1. GET /admin
 returns HTML service-home page with links to following:

-if available: a link-back to the service-enabler-service (see further)
+if available: a link-back to the [mngr] (see further)

 1. GET /admin/debug
-retruns HTML page that regularly (in auto mode) or upon request (in manual mode)  show the return of the /poll request
+returns HTML page that regularly (in auto mode) or upon request (in manual mode)  show the return of the /poll request

 1. POST /admin/reset
 trigger scratch reset message